 Can I get a mortgage on a property with solar panels?

-As stated earlier, you’ll need to raise the issue of having solar panels installed on a roof with your conveyancing solicitor.
+The simple answer is yes.
+But as stated earlier, you’ll need to raise the issue of having solar panels installed on a roof with your conveyancing solicitor.

 Will solar panels generate an income?

-However, if the panels are working properly you are boosting your home’s energy efficiency – and this also counts towards its Energy Performance Certificate (EPC) rating.
+Plus you are boosting your home’s energy efficiency – and this also counts towards its Energy Performance Certificate (EPC) rating.

 Is it bad to buy a house with solar panels?

-For anyone asking, ‘Is it bad to buy a house with solar panels?’, Then the answer is, ‘It depends’.
+For anyone asking, ‘Is it bad to buy a house with solar panels?’, the answer is, ‘It depends’.

 As highlighted in this Property Road article, you need to determine: